harleypig/dotvim/docs/coc-ale-setup.md

 * Use the nodesource repository to install a specific version of Node.js.
 * npm or yarn: Used to install CoC extensions.

-### ALE and CoC Configuration Settings

 ### Plugins and Extensions Used

 The following plugins and extensions are utilized by ALE and CoC within this repository:

-* [ALE](https://github.com/dense-analysis/ale) - An Asynchronous Lint Engine for Vim and Neovim.
+* [ALE](https://github.com/dense-analysis/ale) - An Asynchronous Lint Engine
+    for Vim and Neovim.
-* [CoC](https://github.com/neoclide/coc.nvim) - Conquer of Completion, an intellisense engine for Vim/Neovim with LSP support.
+* [CoC](https://github.com/neoclide/coc.nvim) - Conquer of Completion, an
+    intellisense engine for Vim/Neovim with LSP support.

+### Configuration Files Used

 The settings for ALE and CoC are distributed across several files within this repository.